Amik24/ece-webtech-2023-fall-gr01-03/README.md

     ```bash
     npm install

-3. Create and enter into a .env.local file insipe the app folder the environnement keys as follow:
+3. Create and enter into a .env.local file insipe the app folder the environnement keys as follow: Feel free to contact us to get the supabase team project invite, we sent them to you but they might have expire

     ```bash
     NEXT_PUBLIC_SUPABASE_URL= https://lggtnepnxoddkoxrgufh.supabase.co